Instructions to authors

 Correspondence which does not relate to a published article may be submitted either as an eletter using the 'out of the blue' system on the BJA website or as an email attachment to the Editor-in-chief.
 This includes studies that have had a 'submit as a letter' decision, case descriptions or topics of general interest.
 Correspondence may also be submitted by mail on a disk directly to the Editor-in-Chief.
 All authors must sign the accompanying submission letter.
 Authors should provide a contact E-mail and fax number.
 The eletters are checked regularly and selected eletters are published subsequently in the Journal.

-These should be corrected and returned to the publisher by email or fax within 3 working days of receipt.
+These should be downloaded from the online proofing system, corrected and returned to the publisher by uploading them to the online site within 3 working days of receipt.

 On publication, the corresponding author will be sent the URL for online access to their article.
 Offprints and single issues can be ordered using the Oxford Journals Author Services site.
 Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.